abbycabs/mozsprint-repo-template/README.md

 Browsers are how we access the web, and a *lot* of useful information about us is stored in their data.

-Messaging apps are how we are using the internet to connect to our friends, families and increasingly how we take care of business - paying bills, shopping and more.
+Messaging apps are how we are using the internet to connect to our friends, families, bots, devices and and how we take care of business - paying bills, shopping and more.

 How can we bridge these worlds?
 How can we make them complementary?